Gabaldonlab/jloh/README.md

 ### JLOH g2g

 This program finds diverging regions between two genomes in FASTA format.
 The input are the two sequences and an estimated divergence value, and the output is a bed file representing the regions that contain SNPs between the two genomes.
-This module is useful only when using the `--hybrid` mode in `jloh extract`, as the output BED file of `g2g` can be directly passed to the `--regions` parameter.
+This module is useful only when using the `--assign-blocks` mode in `jloh extract`, as the output BED file of `g2g` can be directly passed to the `--regions` parameter.

 `JLOH g2g` runs more than one tool from the MUMmer arsenal to map the two genomes, filter the results, extract the SNPs.
 Then, it uses `all2vcf mummer` to convert the MUMmer output to VCF format, and `bedtools merge` to generate BED intervals from SNPs.
 Intervals are expanded as long as there are overlaps.